raganwald-deprecated/homoiconic/2012/10/idiot.cs.md

 In his rightfully famous [To Mock a Mockingbird](http://www.amazon.com/gp/product/0192801422?ie=UTF8&tag=raganwald001-20&linkCode=as2&camp=1789&creative=9325&creativeASIN=0192801422), Raymond Smullyan nicknamed it "The Idiot Bird" for its singlemindedness.

-`I` has some useful applications in CoffeeScript.
+`I`--so named because mathematicians (and many programmers) call it the [Identity Function](https://en.wikipedia.org/wiki/Identity_function)--has some useful applications in JavaScript.
 Sometimes you have a function or method that takes an optional filter, like this:

 ```coffeescript
 class TheyMightBeGiants